mattbierner/blog.mattbierner.com/_posts/2016-10-30-beyond-the-void-star.md

 "I don't know they went out there," I say, "but that's where we're heading."

 Psye: "Fine, I guess if that's what you say... but Ebps isn't going to like it.
-Dangerous space out there, been a no-go for The Company even since then."
+Dangerous space out there, been a no-go for The Company ever since then."

 "Good thing he doesn't have to like it.
 Dex, you good to go?"